avekceeb/nfsverificator/readme.md

 - multi-server
 - config: provide server reboot command
 - option to run test on every share provided by default server (exported with different options)
+- various UTF8 data
+- check if NFS4ERR_GRACE before suite?
+- coverage (or at least nfsstat)
+- config entries for refer option
+- create FailMany for the case when several err codes are 'valid'